abhinandc/one-ai-chat/replit.md

 - The app requires Supabase environment variables for authentication

 ## Recent Changes
+- December 31, 2025: Renamed from OneAI to OneEdge
+  - Updated all references across the codebase
 - December 31, 2025: Migrated from Lovable to Replit environment
   - Updated vite.config.ts to run on port 5000 with allowedHosts: true
   - Installed dependencies with npm